jewzaam/gh-pr-metrics/README.md

 ## What It Does

 Analyzes GitHub pull requests and generates CSV reports with metrics including:
-- PR creation and ready-for-review timestamps
+- PR creation, ready-for-review, merged, and closed timestamps
 - Comment counts (total and bot-specific)
 - Change request counts (total and unique reviewers)
 - Approval counts and PR status